CarloBerni/three.js-training/README.md

 # three.js-training
-following a tutorial on ytube for learning three.js and on the future add webGL
+following a tutorial on ytube to learn three.js and on the future add webGL